 Applicants are expected to hold an upper second-class honours degree (or equivalent professional experience) in disciplines associated with the focus of the programme.
-A degree in law would not be a pre-requisite.
+A degree in law is not a prerequisite.

 Months of entry

-This distinctive LLM programme examines how we should approach the greatest challenges and opportunities for law and policy as mechanisms to address health and wellbeing.
+This distinctive LLM programme examines how to approach some of the greatest challenges and opportunities for law and policy as mechanisms to address health and wellbeing.
 It looks at questions including reproductive justice, social and mental health and wellbeing, health inequalities, and the diverse roles of social and political institutions in shaping health, law and society.

 It therefore goes beyond traditional courses on healthcare law to look at the relationships between law, governance and health across society and governmental sectors.
 Students will enjoy the opportunity to study wide-ranging questions concerning the impacts of law, regulation, policy and practice on health and wellbeing.

-You will be taught by leading academics who combine internationally recognised research profiles with wide experience with organisations responsible for policy development, professional regulation and social advocacy.
+You will be taught by leading academics who combine internationally recognised research profiles with wide experience within organisations responsible for policy development, professional regulation and social advocacy.
 The programme includes core teaching in health law and governance, along with specialist units.
+Please visit our Research Centre webpage for more information.

 The University of Bristol Law School has a large and vibrant international student community and LLM students benefit from small class sizes taught by world-leading experts.